Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Appendix

 \subsection{FEM based on Tensor computing}

-We take the Laplace equation to illustrate how FEM works with tensor computing.
+Our key technique for implementing FEM in PyTorch is to reformulate all its computational components in a fully tensorized manner.
+For presentation purpose, we resort to the Laplace equation to illustrate how this can be done.
 Given a computation domain $\Omega$ with arbitrary dimension $D$, we consider

-where $(\cdot,\cdot)_{\Omega}$ denotes the $L^2(\Omega)$-inner product.
-We shall consider the FEM based on the Lagrange shape functions.
-Denote the Lagrange FE space as $\mathbb{V}_h= \textrm{Span}\{ v_1, ..v_R \}$ where the basis function $v_r$ enjoys a local support property, i.e., its support usually contains the elements surrounding one mesh node.
+Here we consider the FEM of the primal form of \eqref{lap_eq1}.
+The key idea of FEM is to generate a mesh of the computation domain $\Omega$ and a set of basis functions associated with this mesh $\{ v_1, ..v_R \}$.
 Then, the associated discretization scheme reads

-where the zero boundary condition is immersed in the space $\mathbb{V}_h$.
+where the zero boundary condition is immersed in the functions $v_r$.
+As the elliptic equations are considered, we use the conforming Lagrange elements for those basis functions in which each $v_r$ enjoys a local support property, i.e., its support usually contains the elements surrounding one mesh node.
+Denote the Lagrange FE space as $\mathbb{V}_h= \textrm{Span}\{ v_1, ..v_R \}$.
+For more details, we refer readers to \cite{2008BrennerScott}.
 The implementation of FEM can be divided into several key modules.
 Here, we focus our tensor computing strategy on two critical tasks: generating basis functions and assembling stiffness matrices.
+We also refer readers to \cite{2008Chen} for an FEM package with its notes for an introduction to tensor computing of FEM.

-Tensorizing basis function generation heavily relies on the barycentric-coordinate representation of Lagrange shape functions \cite{2008BrennerScott,2014RandGilletteBajaj}.
-Let us briefly review this coordinate system.
+Tensorizing generation of basis functions heavily relies on the barycentric-coordinate representation of Lagrange shape functions \cite{2008BrennerScott,2014RandGilletteBajaj}.
+For the convenience of the readers, this coordinate system is briefly reviewed here.
 Consider a $D$-dimensional simplicial mesh $\mathcal{T} = [T_1, \cdots, T_N]$ of $\Omega$.
 Each element $T_n$ in $\mcT$ is a $(D+1)$-simplex: